 With all it does, it’s no surprise that your receiver or DVR becomes confused once in a while.
 When that happens, it’s time to find the red button.

-On a DVR you will usually find it behind a hidden door on the front right.
+On a DVR the red reset button may be hidden behind a hidden door on the front right.
 Press the top of the door and the panel will open.

 To reboot your receiver, push the red button.
 It takes 5-10 minutes on some DIRECTV boxes for live TV to return.
 This simple procedure solves a lot of things and it’s easy.

-By the way… a lot of old-timers will tell you that it’s better to go through the menus rather than push the button.
+A lot of folks who have been with DIRECTV for a long time will tell you that it’s better to go through the menus rather than push the button.
 It’s true that the old method of going through the menus does give the box a chance to gracefully shut down but DIRECTV Engineering reports to us that it doesn’t hurt the box at all if you just push the button.
+Personally I don’t bother using the menus unless I just don’t want to get up out of my chair to push the button.